 If you are a Microsoft Partner, there will be a 5W/50 webinar entitled “Business Opportunities with Windows Home Server – Updated with PowerPack 2 Content” today at noon (EDT) given by Grey Lancaster and Kevin Royalty.
 If you think WHS is only for homes, then you’re still thinking within the box!
 WHS is a perfect fit with SBS 2003/2008.

 Blain Barton, Microsoft’s Southeast IT Pro Evangelist, will be bringing his Spring Tiki Tour to the Tampa area on June 4th, 2009 (6p-9p) at the Polk Community College in Lakeland.
 Topics include: Moving to the Modern OS Roadmap, Windows Security, and Windows 7.
 I will be doing the Windows 7 presentation.
 (Yes, food is included!)
 Space is limited.
 As of Tuesday 5/26, we already have 165 registered.
 Click here to register and for more information.
 Hope to see you there!

+I previously blogged on April 1st about the new entry level Windows Server that Microsoft just released — Windows Server 2008 Foundation (WSF).
+Microsoft has now published a new paper called Introduction to Windows Server 2008 Foundation.
 WSF is NOT intended to be a “baby” version of SBS.
 Rather, it is a Windows 2008 Server limited to 15 users.
 It’s designed to be sold into an existing very small business that is currently running a peer-to-peer (workgroup) network.
 There’s no Exchange on it.
+Enjoy!

 Microsoft announced today (April 1, 2009) a new entry level version of Windows 2008 Server – called Foundations.
 And this ain’t no April Fool’s joke.
 It will support a maximum of 15 users.
 Read more in their press release.

+One of my mottos has always been: “You cannot have enough backup!”.
+So, I am always investigating and testing backup software.
+When Microsoft first releasd Windows Home Server (WHS), I knew that this was a product I would be testing.
+Well, tonight, it saved my bacon!
 My own SBS 2003 server that has been running for years experienced a serious hard drive failure.
 Fortunately I do use Raid-5 disk configuration.
 So I shut down the server, replaced the drive, fired up the server to rebuild the Raid, and then rebooted.
 But apparently something else was amiss, as Windows would not boot up properly, reporting … Continue reading SBS, WHS and Backup Software